{{ summaryHeading }}

 Rest buffer floor 0 to 45 seconds Sets the threshold used by Tight, Ready, and Roomy reads.

-Prep countdown 0 to 60 seconds Adds a setup phase before minute one without changing the exported EMOM duration.
+Prep countdown 0 to 60 seconds Adds a setup countdown before minute one without changing the planned EMOM duration.

 Imported file CSV, TSV, or TXT up to 256 KB Loads the movement text area; larger files are rejected with a size message.